Sexual harassment is never okay.

 - To a friend.
 Talking things through with someone you trust can sometimes help.

-- You can speak to your manager, HR or the Employee Assistance Programme.
-Reports will be taken seriously and were appropriate action will be taken.
+- You can speak to your manager, HR or the Staff Assistance Programme.
+Reports will be taken seriously and where appropriate action will be taken.

 - University Procedure.
 If you choose to name a member of staff or a student in a report to Goldsmiths, there are procedures which set out the steps you'll need to follow.
 This may include Goldsmiths carrying out conduct investigations.